Are microchips GPS? Do they need to be registered? Will they cause cancer? Learn the answers to these questions and more!

 Keep records of your pets’ chip numbers.
 If your pet goes missing, you will want to call the registry right away to make sure the information is correct and to report him or her lost.
 If you move, change a phone number, or rehome your pet, you will want to make sure the information is updated.
 In a recent case in East Bay California, a Frenchie was reunited with his family three years after going missing thanks to the microchip!

-I keep a spreadsheet of microchip numbers in my computer.
+I keep a spreadsheet of my pets’ microchip numbers in my computer.
 You can store your numbers in your phone, tablet, or on paper.
 For extra security, you can upload the information to a cloud like Google Drive or Dropbox.
 That way, if you lose the physical files, such as in a fire, you can still access them online.